Marlow14/IntermediateNode/Labs/Ch01-Warmup/Part1-6/README.md

 1. In the `/WIP/Ch01` directory create a folder called `testing`.

-1. Under testing - create a folder called `test` and a folder called `app`.
+1. Under testing - create a folder called `test`.

 1. In the `/testing` folder, open a terminal window